"Hey, Marina! Got any plans for the holidays?"

 "First Squidmas?
 Is she foreign or something?"

 "Or something.
-I dunno, I half think she escaped some kind of compound or something because she didn't recognize anything normal.
+I dunno, I half think she escaped some kind of compound or whatever because she can't recognize anything normal.
 She's adjusting well at least, which is why I want to give her something better to latch onto."

 "Jeez Pearl, you're rather fond of this girl."
 Nora gave her a smug look.